 - Move the items you are not keeping outside the house.
 Before you start putting away the things you are keeping, move the things you’ve chosen to part with outside of the house.
 Put them directly into the trash or dumpster if you are throwing them away.
 If you are donating or selling them, you should put the items in the vehicle you will use to drop them off, or keep them on a porch or in your garage until they can be picked up.

 - Keep like things together.
-It doesn’t hurt to mention this again.
+This organizational tip applies just as much to decluttering your basement as it does your bathroom.
 It will greatly improve your ability to find and access items when you do need them later.
 Do you have more ornaments than you can fit on a tree?
 Try sorting the ornaments by color.
 Next year when you go to decorate the tree you won’t have to move as many boxes!